--Nov 22, Jenny Paul, Living -
+-Dec 19, Jenny Paul, Living -

-But what if you’re one of the many people who faces this time of year with a feeling of dread?
+But what if you’re one of the many people who faces this time of year with a feeling of doom?
 For those who have lost loved ones, or been through divorce – or other traumas – the sight of tinsel, fairy lights and other decorations can send them spinning into a deep depression and leave them wanting to hide under the bedcovers until mid-January.

 Experts say it takes thirty days for your brain to develop a new habit (or to ditch an old one) and for it to really take hold psychologically.
 How about seeing December as a wonderful opportunity to change something you haven’t been happy with for some time?
 “If your diet isn’t as healthy as you would like you could promise yourself to have one healthy meal every single day all through December,” wellness coach Sophia Hall tells Lumity.
 “You could start the day with a green juice so you know you’re giving yourself all the nutrients you need, or you could promise yourself to have a superfood soup for dinner.
 Instead of overhauling your entire diet, if you promise yourself that you’ll have one good thing a day it’s far easier to stick to.”

-All you do is repeat it five times each week and it will help you to drop a dress size before Christmas!
-“One of my clients hates all kinds of exercise but she went out and bought an exercise bike and managed to do 10kms of cycling per day while watching the morning news,” Sophia continues.
+All you do is repeat it five times each week and it will help you to drop a dress size before Christmas: “One of my clients hates all kinds of exercise but she went out and bought an exercise bike and managed to do 10kms of cycling per day while watching the morning news,” Sophia continues.
 “It took her 45 minutes at first, but then she got it down to just over half an hour, then she would shower and her workout would be done before she had really even woken up.

 To some extent, the materialism of the festive season is one of the major factors that gets people down at this time of year.
 Buying gifts ends up being expensive, which in turn leads to financial stress and, worse – the January blues once you get your bank statement in the New Year.
 Instead of splashing out, try giving loved ones “IOUs” suggests Sophia.
 “One of my clients was very strained financially last year so gave everyone on her gift list a hand-drawn card with an ‘I owe you’ in it.
 She was really creative and gave one friend a weekend of babysitting, which enabled her to have her first trip away with her husband in several years, or she promised to make other friends lunch and so on.
 She called her sister way in advance of Christmas Day and asked if it would be alright if they didn’t give each other gifts this year.
 Her sister immediately said yes as it was one thing less for her to worry about as well.
 Another hack is to buy gifts in the January sales and explain in advance that’s what you’re doing to save money – people, and even small children, don’t mind as it gives them something extra to look forward to in early January.”

 Days out don’t necessarily have to be expensive, “if you’re feeling down plan a long hike with a good friend in the countryside, book a massage or even set time aside for a home spa day where you pamper and treat yourself,” Sophia says.
 “It’s very easy to stay home watching television for days at a time during the festive season but in fact that will probably make you feel worse, rather than better.
 If you can make a series of dates with yourself to do go out and do things you’ll look forward to December will fly by.”

 If the festive season makes you feel negative then Facebook, Instagram and Twitter are only going to exaggerate those feelings so now’s a good time to delete those apps from your phone.
 Emma Kenny, the psychologist behind the brilliantly clever website MakeYourSwitch, tells Lumity that she believes social media is bad for us psychologically, “I’m a massive advocate of social media detoxes and believe that social media is bad for us because it’s normalising things which aren’t real,” she says – pointing to the fact that people see a small, curated snapshot of other peoples’ lives and compare it to their own and find it lacking.
 Emma adds that even leaving your phone at home every Sunday can make a big difference to your happiness levels – so that two-week period while everyone is off work during the latter half of December could be the ideal time to start learning to switch off, and avoid feeling saddened by a constant stream of photos from people online giving Mary Poppins a run for her money.

 If you’re overwhelmed by negativity at this time of year, then writing down every single thing in your life that you DO like can help you see the bigger picture.
 If you get into the habit of doing it every evening, it can help you work out where your true passions lie, and resolve issues like career choices and even what you want from your love life.
 “If you jot down every single thing that happened in your day that made you happy, or that you’re thankful for, you’re more likely to go to sleep feeling happy and fulfilled,” explains Sophia.

 How do you feel about the festive season?
 Love it, or loathe it? – let us know in the comments and remember, if you’re struggling for gift ideas then Lumity makes the perfect present for everyone… Feeling fed up? how about a midlife reinvention, or a trip to see a life coach?